sdnfv/openNetVM/ci/README.md

     Use paramiko to ssh and run `run-workload.py`

+9. Run modes are supplied to tell the worker which applications to test

+     Handle installation with `worker_files/worker.sh` for builds, and setting up manager for performance tests

-9. Acquire results from the worker nodes
+10. Acquire results from the worker nodes

     Use scp to copy the result stat file from worker

-10. Submit results as a comment on github
+11. Submit results as a comment on github

     Uses the `post-msg.py` script